doableware/djongo/docs/docs/embedded-model-field.md

                  model_form_kwargs: typing.Optional[dict]=None,
                  *args, **kwargs):
 ```
-SQL prevents the usage of embedded objects in your models without serialization.
-With MongoDB as your Django backend, embed any other model into your parent model and save it as an [embedded document](https://docs.mongodb.com/manual/core/data-model-design/#data-modeling-embedding) into MongoDB
+Using MongoDB as your Django backend, you can embed any other model into your parent model and save it as an [embedded document](https://docs.mongodb.com/manual/core/data-model-design/#data-modeling-embedding).

 You should use embedded models when it does not make sense to store a data set as another table in the database and refer to it every time with a foreign key lookup.
-However, you still want to group the data set inside a separate model in python, as you wish to isolate its functionality.
+However, you still want to group the data set inside a separate model in python, to isolate its functionality.

 In case you don't plan on using your embedded model as a standalone model (which means it will always be embedded inside a parent model) you should add the `class Meta` and `abstract = True` This way Djongo will never register this model as an [actual model](https://docs.djangoproject.com/en/dev/topics/db/models/#abstract-base-classes).